New Orleans: Suspect killed after deadly car ramming – DW – 01/01/2025

 2 police officers shot, wounded

 Mayor LaToya Cantrell told reporters she had been in touch with the White House.
-She also described the case as a "terrorist attack," but an FBI investigator later appeared to contradict this.
+She also described the case as a "terrorist attack."

 US President Joe Biden called the New Orleans mayor to offer "full federal support" after the attack, which the White House called "horrific."